Zhong-Lab-UCSD/BENG183_2023Fall_Applied-Genomic-Technologies/Final_Paper/Group_24_Under_the_hood_of_DESeq2/Group_24_under_the_hood_of_DESeq2.md

 In this paper, we will explore the statistical pipeline that DESeq2 uses to identify differentially expressed genes.
 ## Addressing problems specific to RNA-seq data
+To begin, DESeq2 is a tool used in the differential expression step of the RNA-seq pipeline to statistically model and test gene expression data.
+Given a gene expression matrix containing raw counts, DESeq2 aims to find statistically significant differences between conditions.
+This difference can be calculated by a linear regression, where the slope of the line represents a “fold change,” a ratio showing to what extent a gene is differentially expressed in an experimental group compared to a control.

+In order to demonstrate how DESeq2 works, we will be addressing some key issues in RNA-seq read count data, and how DESeq2 accounts for these problems when computing the fold change.

+1. Different sequencing depths across samples can create bias in gene expression counts.
+DESeq2 accounts for this by normalizing the data through sample-specific size factors.
+1. RNA-seq data tends to follow a negative binomial distribution, meaning we cannot use a gaussian standard regression.
+DESeq2 uses a negative binomial generalized linear model instead to better fit this data.
+1. This negative binomial model requires a parameter of variance, but its difficult to estimate the variance for each gene since each gene usually has a small number of within-group observations.
+DESeq2’s solution is to share information across genes to estimate variance through an empirical bayes shrinkage.
+1. Fold change estimates become noisy for genes with low read counts.
+We can clean this up by shrinking the estimates towards zero if read counts are low, which is also done by an empirical bayes shrinkage.
+1. Lastly, because multiple hypothesis testing adjustment can lead to loss of power when testing a large number of genes, DESeq2 will automatically filter out lowly expressed genes.

 ## DESeq2 pipeline overview
 ![DESeq2_pipeline_overview](./figures/DESeq2_pipeline_overview.png)
 In order to identify differentially expressed genes, DESeq2 fits a negative binomial generalized linear model (a GLM with logarithmic link function) to each gene.
 A negative binomial distribution is applied as opposed to a poisson distribution in order to capture the tendency of RNA-seq data to be overdispersed, meaning that the variance of gene expression exhibits a disproportionate increase for a given increase in the expression level mean.